cullena20/RedditSentiment/README.md

 # Methodology
 Using the Reddit API, this program looks through the 50 newest posts in a subreddit and labels their titles as positive, negative, or neutral.
-To do this, I am using the pretrained VADER model from NLTK.
+To do this, the pretrained VADER model from NLTK was used.
 VADER returns an analysis of a sentence/article containing a positive, negative, neutral, (all from 0 - 1) and compound score (from -1 to 1).
 Any title that gets a compound score above 0.2 is labeled as positive.
 Any title that gets a compound score below -0.2 are labeled as negative.
 The rest of the titles are labeled as neutral.
 Finally, the program returns the percentages of positive, negative, and neutral titles in the subreddit.